- 0.1 Step1:

 Precautions to keep sewing machine clean:

 - Keep your sewing machine covered.
-Most sewing machines come with dust cover.
+Most sewing machines come with a dust cover.
 Use this dust cover to cover your machine.

 - Change needles of your sewing machine regularly.
 It suggested that replace them after 6 to 8 hours of use.